0llirocks/cvss-suite/README.md

 cvss.base_score         # will throw CvssSuite::Errors::InvalidVector: Vector is not valid!
 ```

-## Notable Features

-Properties (Access Vector, Remediation Level, etc) do have a position attribute, with this they can be ordered the same way they appear in the vector.

 ## Known Issues

-Currently it is not possible to leave an attribute blank instead of ND/X. If you don't have a value for an attribute, please use ND/X instead.

 There is a possibility of implementations generating different scores (+/- 0,1) due to small floating-point inaccuracies.
 This can happen due to differences in floating point arithmetic between different languages and hardware platforms.